 The Art March occurs on the first Friday of every month.
 For one evening, local artists and businesses get together and invite people to enjoy art and each other.
 Galleries open with receptions, artists set up temporary shops along Desotorow (De Soto Avenue) and live musicians sing to crowds in coffee shops.

 “It gives us the chance to build a community and build a neighborhood we want to live in,” said Lauren Flotte, the president of Art Rise’s board of directors.
 “It fosters a lot of pride for people, and because it is so accessible, it’s easy to invite other community members.”

 Several studios and gallery spaces around town get involved and host events on these Fridays.

 The Grand Bohemian Gallery, Of Two Minds Studio, Non-fiction Gallery, Maldoror’s Frame Shop and Fresh Exhibitions are all involved in almost, if not every, Art March.

 “Being fully part of the community is an important to us,” said Flotte.

 For many years the art scene in Savannah struggled to get one event to pull the community together.
 That’s why the Art March started.
 They wanted to mix things up, give a voice to the creative community and build relationships with people.

-“We hope Savannah becomes an art destination and people know that this is a good place to be an artist,” said Flotte.
+“We hope Savannah becomes an art destination and people know that it’s a good place for an artist,” said Flotte.